swirlai/docker-compose/doc/setup-instructions.md

 # Setup Instructions

-This document explains how to configure and deploy SWIRL by providing:
+This document explains how to configure and deploy SWIRL in your environment using docker-compose.

-- A **Setup Instructions** section to guide you through preparing your environment
-- A **complete table of all SWIRL configuration settings**, including defaults and notes (all values marked `CHANGE ME` should be reviewed and may require customization)

 ---